February 23 & March 2, 2018

 Columbia College Campus

-The Tuolumne County Superintendent of Schools Office will host the 2nd Annual Children’s Friendship Conference on Friday, February 24th and Friday, March 3rd.
+The Tuolumne County Superintendent of Schools Office will host the Children’s Friendship Conference on Friday, February 23rd and Friday, March 2nd (depending on your school’s assigned date below).
 The event will host approximately 400 third grade students from every school district in Tuolumne County, including teachers and school administrators.
 Participants will take part in a conference-style summit designed to provide students with skills and strategies to be a good friend.

 In third grade, students become more aware of others and more concerned about how others view them.
 Their friendships with peers and relationships with adults outside their family take on greater importance.
 These changes make third grade an opportune time for students to learn about being a caring and supportive friend and family member, how to show respect for others, and what it means to be emotionally and mentally healthy.